-Figure 15-1.
+Figure 1.
 Algorithm for Sequentially Programming or Reprogramming the Entire Array

 - Notes: 1.
-This type of algorithm is used for applications in which the entire array is programmed sequentially, filling the array page-by-page. - 2.
-A page can be written using either a Main Memory Page Program operation or a Buffer Write operation followed by a Buffer to Main Memory Page Program operation.
+This type of algorithm is used for applications in which the entire array is programmed sequentially, filling the array page-by- - 2.
+A page can be written using either a Main Memory Page Program operation or a Buffer Write operation followed by a Buffer to Main Memory Page Program operation. - 3.
+The algorithm above shows the programming of a single page.
+The algorithm will be repeated sequentially for each page within the entire array.